 To apply to a graduate program in the W.A.
-Franke College of Forestry and Conservation, first find an area of study you're interested in pursuing and faculty members who have graduate study opportunities in that area.
+Franke College of Forestry and Conservation (FCFC), applicants should first identify an area of study in which they are interested.
+In addition, it is recommended that applicants reach out to individual faculty members to discuss potential available opportunities for graduate study in that area.

 To complete your application: